flux-gui/flux-gui/README.md

 [![OpenSSF Scorecard](https://api.scorecard.dev/projects/github.com/flux-gui/flux-gui/badge)](https://scorecard.dev/viewer/?uri=github.com/flux-gui/flux-gui)
 [![Go Report Card](https://goreportcard.com/badge/github.com/flux-gui/flux-gui)](https://goreportcard.com/report/github.com/flux-gui/flux-gui)

+> The rest of this README is referencing the old scope of the project.
+> This will be updated with more appropriate descriptions soon.

 Flux-GUI is a simple, open source developer platform for people who want cloud native applications but who don't have Kubernetes expertise.
 Experience how easy it is to enable GitOps and run your apps in a cluster.
 Use Git to collaborate with team members making new deployments easy and secure.
 Start with what developers need to run apps, and then easily